acts-project/acts-project.github.io/docs/integration.md

 };
 ```

-To configure ACTS tools, thus, one has to guarantee that necessary configuration parameters are forwarded through the framework configuration mechanism.
+To configure Acts tools, thus, one has to guarantee that necessary configuration parameters are forwarded through the framework configuration mechanism.